ccliuc/gcd-courseproject/README.md

 This repo contains the files for the Course Project of Getting and Cleaning Data Coursera course.
 * "README.md".
 This readme file decribles about what the script "run_analysis.R" did.
 * "run_analysis.R".
 This script produces the data set file "tidy_data_set.txt" as long as the Samsung data used in this course project is in the working directory.
 * "tidy_data_set.txt".
 This text file contains the tidy data set submitted for part 1 of this course project.
+The data can be read into R via read.table command with "header=T".
 * "code book.md".
 This markdown file is the code book that indicates all the variables and summaries calculated, along with units, and any other relevant information in the tidy data set.

 ## How to run "run_analysis.R"